PaintYourDragon/p9813/README.txt

                                FUTURE NOTES

-Want to add bindings for other languages, but especially Processing.

 Might consider extending statistics structure to include per-strand current estimates along with the system total.
 This could help with